In Myanmar’s hinterland, army uproots ethnic Karen villagers

-BANGKOK (AP) — In the jungles of southeast Myanmar, the army was shooting and otherwise tyrannizing civilians long before last month’s military coup.
+BANGKOK (AP) — In the jungles of southeast Myanmar, the army was shooting and otherwise oppressing civilians long before last month’s military coup.

-This largely unseen oppression continues even now.
+This largely unseen repression continues even now.
 In the country’s remote southeast, an army offensive has driven as many as 8,000 ethnic Karen people to flee their homes in what aid groups say is the worst upheaval there for nearly 10 years.

 They’re now living in the jungle, with fears growing for their health and security, and no prospect of an early return.